jhartlat/jhartlat/README.md

-## Hi there 👋
+## About Me

-I am actively learning Git and GitHub to manage my projects.
+I have a background in Quality Assurance and Technical Support, and I enjoy learning and exploring different aspects of software development, especially backend development.
+Right now, I’m focused on mastering GitHub and improving my transaction manager application.
+I love working with Python and C#.
+Feel free to connect with me or browse my projects.
+Thanks for stopping by!

 <!--